 Berlin is a sprawling, cosmopolitan city with excellent roads and public transport networks.
 Expats will find that they can get just about anywhere relatively quickly and efficiently, although they should be prepared to get caught in traffic and crowds at peak times.

 Most Berlin residents do not find it necessary to own a car.
 Traffic can be terrible during peak times and parking is expensive and extremely difficult to find.
-Even those who do own a vehicle often opt to use public transport to commute to and from work.
+Even those who own a vehicle often choose to use public transport to commute to and from work.

 Public transport in Berlin

-All modes of public transport in Berlin are interconnected and use a common ticket, with prices varying according to how many zones one travels through.
-There are a number of ticket options for tourists and commuters, which are all exceedingly reasonable.
+All modes of public transport in Berlin are interconnected and use a common ticket, with prices varying according to how many zones the rider travels through.
+There are a number of ticket options for tourists and commuters, all of which are reasonably priced.

 The bus system is extensive, and making use of buses is a good way to travel to any part in the city that is not close to an S-Bahn or U-Bahn station.

 Expats can use the same tickets bought at S-Bahn or U-Bahn stations on the trains as long as they are valid within the zone they are travelling in.
 Simply validate the ticket at the machine inside the doors of the bus (or train).